MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 -  Optional module specific files and folders.

-Modifying one of these files requires to build the platform again.
+Modifying one of these files requires to build the Platform again.

 .. _platformCustomization: